We Need Your Support!

 Located just a few blocks away from the Kerameikos metro station (map), Louis tavern is one of the oldest tavernas in the neighborhood of Metaxourgeio and one of the locals’ favorites.

-Apart from the delicious meat dishes and home-cooked mezedes such as potato salad, black beans, pastourmas, and more, Louis tavern offers a wide variety of ouzo labels for those that want to get a taste of an authentic Greek drink.
+Apart from the delicious meat dishes and home-cooked mezedes such as potato salad, black beans, pastourmas, and more, Louis tavern offers a wide variety of ouzo labels for those who want to get a taste of an authentic Greek drink.

 It’s the perfect place to spark a conversation with the locals and quickly make some friends.